← All blood test guides

 Brain fog and slow thinking

-Difficulty concentrating, slowed processing, and poor memory — sometimes described as "thinking through mud."
-Thyroid hormone is essential for neurological function, and cognitive effects are among the most commonly reported and most distressing symptoms.
+Difficulty concentrating, slowed processing, and poor memory, sometimes described as "thinking through mud."
+Thyroid hormone drives neurological function directly, low levels slow processing, memory, and concentration.

 Depression and low mood